mebjas/mebjas.github.io/_posts/2020-01-22-android-camera-subsystem-basic-image-processing-steps-done-at-hardware-level-in-android-camera.md

 The output from camera sensors are preserved in a format called RAW.
 RAW image is often called digital negatives.
 A RAW image can only be consumed by specialized image viewing tools but is popular amongst photographers as it preserves the image as it was captured by Camera without loosing information.

-The outputs of Android camera subsystem are consumed by applications or application layer.
-Most OEMs add support for JPEG and YUV image as output from camera, while some add support for returning RAW image directly as well.
+The output of Android camera subsystem are consumed by applications or application layer.
+Most OEMs add support for JPEG and YUV image as output from the camera, while some add support for returning RAW image directly as well.
 You can think of YUV as a processed image which is ready to be consumed.
-While JPEG is compressed image format that represents a processed image.
+While JPEG is compressed image format that represents a compressed version of processed image.

 ### Image Processing done in Camera Subsystem